andrewdimmer/google-cssi/involvement-manager/README.md

 To set this up, you need to generate a pre-filled link with placeholder values that the script will later replace with the actual values from the spreadsheet.

 To create and add the pre-filled link to the script:
-1. Open the form
+1. Open the spreadsheet
+2. Click on the "Forms" menu
+3. Click on "Edit form"
-2. Click the three dots in the upper right-hand corner
+4. On the form that it opens up, click the three dots in the upper right-hand corner
-3. Click on "Get pre-filled link"
+5. Click on "Get pre-filled link"

 ![Create A Link](https://github.com/andrewdimmer/google-cssi/blob/master/involvement-manager/images/CreateALink.png)

-4. Enter "FIRST" in the `First Name` field
+6. Enter "FIRST" in the `First Name` field
-5. Enter "LAST" in the `Last Name` field
+7. Enter "LAST" in the `Last Name` field
-6. Enter "EMAIL" in the `Email Address` field
+8. Enter "EMAIL" in the `Email Address` field
-7. Select "Finished" from the drop down in the `Course` field
+9. Select "Finished" from the drop down in the `Course` field
-8. Scroll down to the bottom and click the "GET LINK" button
+10. Scroll down to the bottom and click the "GET LINK" button
-9. Click on "COPY LINK" in the black box that popped on in the lower left-hand corner
+11. Click on "COPY LINK" in the black box that popped on in the lower left-hand corner
-10. Open the spreadsheet
+12. Go back to the spreadsheet
-11. Click on the "Tools" menu
+13. Click on the "Tools" menu
-12. Click on "Script editor"
+14. Click on "Script editor"
-13. Paste the pre-filled link into the empty double quotes on line 6
+15. Paste the pre-filled link into the empty double quotes on line 6
-14. Click the Save button (the red * next to the file name should disappear if the file saved successfully)
+16. Click the Save button (the red * next to the file name should disappear if the file saved successfully)

 ### 4. Test the Email System
 The Google CSSI Involvement Manager parses the email from a Google Doc so that you can change the email without editing the code, once you set the source of the email.